ambadyanands/getting-started/README.md

 ***CTF***

 Capture the Flag is the game of hackers.
-No one could write an overall comprehensive guide, but Check out [Practice CTF List](https://captf.com/practice-ctf/) for some challenges, and some [tools](http://resources.infosecinstitute.com/tools-of-trade-and-resources-to-prepare-in-a-hacker-ctf-competition-or-challenge/) to help you complete them.
+No one could write an overall comprguide, but Check out [Practice CTF List](https://captf.com/practice-ctf/) for challenges, and these [tools](http://resources.infosecinstitute.com/tools-of-trade-and-resources-to-prepare-in-a-hacker-ctf-competition-or-challenge/) to help you complete them.

 ---

-If you have any questions, comments, concerns, or revisions to this document, feel free to contact us at greyhats@hawaii.edu. me
+If you have any questions, comments, concerns, or revisions to this document, feel free to contact us at greyhats@hawaii.edu.